-The walls of Saint George's Castle, sitting atop a hill guarding the Tagus, date from the Moorish occupation in the 10th century, but the site has been a fortress for centuries, possibly from 500 AD.
-The castle is regarded as the cradle of Lisbon, and today it provides a panoramic view of the River Tagus and the Alfama medieval district, which is spread out below it.
-Visitors can walk the esplanades and climb the ramparts.
-A multimedia show is available during the day which brings alive the history of Lisbon.
+The walls of Castelo de São Jorge sit atop a hill guarding the Tagus, dating from the Moorish occupation in the 10th century.
+But the site has been a fortress for centuries, possibly from 500 AD.
+The castle is regarded as the cradle of Lisbon and today it provides a panoramic view of the River Tagus and the Alfama medieval district below.
+Visitors can walk the esplanades and climb the ramparts while a multimedia show is available during the day which brings alive the history of Lisbon.
 The castle grounds are planted with olive, pine and cork trees and provide a pleasant spot to relax.